homermultitext/hmt-web/md/manuscripts-papyri/omega-1-12.md

 - [Downloadable data][2]

 ## Related publications and scholarship ##
 - Dué, C. and M. Ebbott.
 "Homer in the Escorial," The Homer Multitext, first published 2014.
-[PDF](Due&Ebbott_Homer-in-the-Escorial.pdf)
+[PDF][escorialpdf]
 - [Articles on the Escorial Ω I.12 from the Homer Multitext blog](http://homermultitext.blogspot.com/search/label/Escorial%20Ω.1.12)